-Whilst children and young people continue to be generally less clinically vulnerable to Covid-19 than the adult population, they have witnessed significant disruption as a result of the virus to their daily lives.
+- Whilst children and young people continue to be generally less clinically vulnerable to Covid-19 than the adult population, they have witnessed significant disruption as a result of the virus to their daily lives.
 Children and young people have particularly experienced substantial changes to education, with several extended periods of school closures and a switch to online learning, separation from friends and extended families, and a lack of access to recreation, sport, and leisure activities that they previously enjoyed.
+As one respondent to the 2021 Budget Consultation noted, "We are not sure of the total impact COVID will have to Cardiff children of all ages.
+My children's schools have done an amazing job, but we must continue to support them to help our children.
+Children will need more support services, IT and changes to school buildings for more space." - For the city's most vulnerable children and young people, the impact of the pandemic has been greater, further widening inequalities.
+Children who are most vulnerable include: children with additional learning needs; children

-- For the city's most vulnerable children and young people, the impact of the pandemic has been greater, further widening inequalities.
-Children who are most vulnerable include: children with additional learning needs; children from ethnic minority backgrounds; Welsh medium learners who do not speak Welsh at home; children who lack internet access; children with developmental delay; and children from deprived areas, especially those with no access to outdoor space.
+- from ethnic minority backgrounds; Welsh medium learners who do not speak Welsh at home; children who lack internet access; children with developmental delay; and children from deprived areas, especially those with no access to outdoor space.
 The pandemic has increased the exposure of Welsh children to Violence Against Women, Domestic Abuse, and Sexual Violence (VAWDASV), reflected by increased calls to helplines. - The pandemic has had a significant negative impact in Wales on mental health and well-being; with loneliness, isolation, and parental stress contributing.
 Coinciding with the reopening of schools following the latest lockdown, there has been a significant rise in children and young people presenting with emotional and mental health issues.
 Adolescents were more vulnerable to the mental health impacts of pandemic restrictions than younger children or older adults; as were young people not in employment, education or training, and people from more deprived areas.